How to Find Lenders Who Serve Your Area and Meet Your Needs

 Borrowers need copies of three consecutive months of bank statements in their loan folder.
 Lenders use these to verify assets - to ensure you have the money you say you have in your account and that it wasn't deposited just before you applied for the loan.
 They will scrutinize any large or unusual deposits.

-Plan to provide a full accounting of savings and investments, such as compounding interest accounts, shares of stock and details of any retirement fund.
+Plan to provide a full accounting of savings and investments, such as compounding savings accounts, shares of stock and details of any retirement fund.
 Lenders use their value as a way to try to establish a borrower's ability to repay a mortgage, so it's to your advantage to provide this information.

 Under Assets on the personal financial statement, you can note the face value of any life insurance policy.
 If a borrower dies during the life of the mortgage, insurance helps ease the lender's risk.